 Khao San Road…taking care of those on the front line

-We all have our favorite neighborhood haunts, and some have made the tough choice to close.
+We all have our favourite neighborhood haunts, and some have made the tough choice to close.
 As we wait for them to return it opens the door for us to explore new options.
 That is exactly what Chef Kyla did when she participated in Canada’s #TakeOutDay this past Wednesday.
 “I chose to try Khao San Road because they were still allowing modifications to accommodate food allergies, where some restaurants out of necessity for their operations are not.”

-Her delivery experience was elevated as well, the Chef continued, “The delivery courier sent me a text, when they picked up the food introducing themselves and indicating that they were taking precautions to keep the food ‘safe’.
+Her delivery experience was elevated as well, the Chef continued.
+“The delivery courier sent me a text, when they picked up the food introducing themselves and indicating that they were taking precautions to keep the food ‘safe’.
 Never had that happen before, however it did effect how I chose to tip him and rate the service.”
 The restaurant also gave the option to donate money they indicated was going directly to kitchen staff which our Chef Kyla happily did.

 Chef Brandon Collins, Greater New York Area